-Today’s anglers use crank baiting rods and reels developed explicitly for the technique of cranking.
+Today’s anglers use crank baiting rods and reels developed explicitly for cranking.
 The reel you use should have the capacity to hold enough lines and have a shorter gear ratio to give better cast distances.

 We like 5.5:1 gear ratio or lower is ideal for all cranking because it forces anglers to fish slower.

-Ideally, the rod is 7ft or longer, and the rod could be up to 8 feet.
+Ideally, the rod is 7ft or longer and could be up to 8 feet.

 Quick Navigation to Size of Lure

-It’s a lengthy article, but you will have a good understanding of cranking by the end.
+It’s a lengthy article, but you will understand cranking well by the end.
 So next, let’s discuss size, which is not always associated with body size; it can also be the bill on the lure.

 Typically the length of the bill on the crankbait determines how deep it will dive.

 The industry breaks these lengths up into three categories.
-The shallow diving crankbaits, typically 2 to 4 feet in depth.
+The shallow diving crankbaits are typically 2 to 4 feet in depth.
 Then comes the medium diving crankbaits, ranging from 6 to 10 feet in depth.

-Then comes the big boys, the deep-diving crankbaits that can ranch from 10 feet to 25 feet in depth.
+Then comes how to fish a crankbait for the big boys, the deep-diving crankbaits that can ranch from 10 feet to 25 feet in depth.
 Two better understand each of these and break down each category below.

 Shallow Diving Crankbaits